HongMeng Kernel

-HongMeng Kernel (鸿蒙内核 (Hóngméng nèihé)) is a computer operating system kernel developed by Huawei.
-It is used in current HarmonyOS NEXT iterative versions of the HarmonyOS operating system, replacing previous versions that relied on the AOSP compatibility layer, Linux kernel, and LiteOS kernel.
-The HongMeng Kernel adopts a microkernel architecture, designed to enhance security and performance by isolating critical system components.
+HongMeng Kernel (鸿蒙内核 (Hóngméng nèihé, Hong Meng inner core)) is a proprietary distributed operating system kernel developed by Huawei.
+It is used in HarmonyOS NEXT, the current version of the HarmonyOS operating system, replacing previous versions that relied on the AOSP compatibility layer, Linux kernel, and LiteOS kernel.
+The HongMeng Kernel adopts a microkernel architecture, designed to enhance security by isolating critical system components while offering the ability to bring system components into the kernel for greater performance.